muraljs/joiql/README.md

 ## TODO

-* Middleware design still needs work... consider bi-direction using `next` like Koa, also maybe "immutable" return `res` object Redux-style instead?
+* Koa style downstream/upstream using `next`
+* Remove routing, and keep this low-level like Koa
 * Figure out how to do circular dependencies (ideally with Joi `lazy`)
 * Better errors (right now one error batches up the same response for every query)